Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 K39.
 HALL OF WEBS
 _____
-This ancient hall is choked with spider webs broken by a single clear path down its center.
+"This ancient hall is choked with spider webs broken by a single clear path down its center."
 _____

 The hall has an arched ceiling 20 feet overhead, hidden behind thick webbing.
 At the eastern end are a pair of arched bronze doors of ornate design.
 These doors can be pulled open to reveal area K40 beyond.